Preventive Care in West Windsor: The Key to Your Pets Health

 The Importance of Spaying and Neutering

-- Decrease aggressive behaviors
+- Decrease roaming and aggressive behaviors in males

 - Stop heat cycles and bleeding in females